rxght/LuveHulgerUlle/README.md

 # Batako Todo:

 ### Long Term
-* Add a character
 * Add support for map objects (should make chests possible)
+* Add a hotbar
+* Add an inventory
+* Add text to the ui

 ### Necessary fixes
-* Add a draw() function that replaces register_drawable() and unregister_drawable()
+Nothing to fix.

 ### Possible Optimizations
 * Split tile maps into chunks and only render chunks that are visible.
-(This may be slower in some cases.
-May only be useful for really large maps)
+(This may be slower in some cases and may only be useful for really large maps)
 * Add push descriptor functionality for textures.